bobbingwide/gbcptedit/README.md

 1. None

 ## Upgrade Notice
+# 0.0.2
+Update for support for PHP 8.1 and PHP 8.2

 # 0.0.1
 Update so that the Gutenberg CPT's don't have Custom Navigation link variations created for them